MultiSafepay/docs/content/payments/methods/wallet/applepay/redirect-integration/_index.md

 ### Detecting Apple Pay on the customer's device

-If a customer lands on an Apple Pay payment page with an unsupported device, the customer can't complete the payment.
-To avoid this, check whether Apple Pay is supported on the customer's device before creating the payment page.
+If a customer uses an unsupported device to navigate to an Apple Pay payment page, they won't be able to complete the payment.
+To prevent this, check whether Apple Pay is supported on the customer's device before creating the payment page.

 ```
 try {